home-assistant/home-assistant.io/source/getting-started/z-wave.markdown

 | Service | Description |
 | ------- | ----------- |
-| add_association | Add an association between nodes in the Z-Wave network.
 | add_node | Put the Z-Wave controller in inclusion mode.
 Allows one to add a new device to the Z-Wave network.|
 | add_node_secure | Put the Z-Wave controller in secure inclusion mode.
 Allows one to add a new device with secure communications to the Z-Wave network. |
+| association | Add or remove an association in th Z-Wave network
 | cancel_command | Cancels a running Z-Wave command.
 If you have started a add_node or remove_node command, and decides you are not going to do it, then this must be used to stop the inclusion/exclusion command. |
 | heal_network | Tells the controller to "heal" the Z-Wave network.
 Bascially asks the nodes to tell the controller all of their neighbors so the controller can refigure out optimal routing. |
-| remove_association | Remove an association in the Z-Wave network.
 | remove_node | Put the Z-Wave controller in exclusion mode.
 Allows one to remove a device from the Z-Wave network.|
 | set_config_parameter | Let's the user set a config parameter to a node.
 | soft_reset | Tells the controller to do a "soft reset".
 This is not supposed to lose any data, but different controllers can behave differently to a "soft reset" command.|